 - Face unclear expectations and a lack of healthy boundaries from management

-What Are the Effects of Burnout and Why Does It Matter?
+What Are the Effects of Burnout?

 True burnout can’t be fixed with a vacation, yoga session, or a wellness retreat.
 If left untreated, it can have serious repercussions on the personal life of your employees, as well as spread almost contagiously throughout your organisation.